Clicky

 Drown Mode

-Dock mode is a super rare mode that mostly exists for Sea-Doo jet boats and Sea-Doo’s that had suspension.
+The super rare Dock mode mostly exists for Sea-Doo jet boats and Sea-doo’s that had suspension.

-The Sea-Doo PWC’s with suspension would enter dock mode, automatically if you had a depth finder, it would lower the suspension down to lower your center of gravity while at the dock.
-Sea-Doo made suspension models from 2009 to 2016, and automatic ones from 2009 to 2015.
+A little tidbit, the PWC’s with suspension would enter dock mode, automatically if you had a depth finder, it would lower the suspension down to lower your center of gravity while at the dock.
+They made suspension models from 2009 to 2016, and automatic ones from 2009 to 2015.
 They were cool but too top-heavy, so they stopped making them.

 Jet Boats

-Dock mode was more helpful for the jet boats, as it kept drivers from getting too crazy with the throttle while at the dock.
-Driving a jet boat is a bit different from other boats, and quick steering and throttle movements are a must.
+It’s interesting to note that Dock mode was more helpful for the jet boats, as it kept drivers from getting too crazy with the throttle while at the dock.
+Driving a jet boat is a bit odd from other boats, and quick steering and throttle movements are a must.
 On a jet boat, you do the opposite, slow and steady is what you want.

-Sea-Doo now has the Switch and dock mode is not needed as it’s already slow and predictable around the docks.
+They now have the Switch and dock mode is not needed as it’s already slow and predictable around the docks.

 Author